EffectOrientedProgramming/book/docs/guide/scalatools.md

 ## 2. Use Coursier to Install the Required Tools

-This command installs the JDK, Scala 3, the SBT build tool, and several other tools:
+This command installs the JDK, Scala 3, the SBT build tool, and several other tools.
+We want a newer version of Java which we specify on the `cs` command line:

 ```
-> cs setup
+> cs setup --jvm 21
 ```

 This may take a few minutes.
 When prompted with a `[Y/n]` query, enter `y` for all options.